benlmyers/swiftui-particles/README.md

 - [`Smoke`](Sources/ParticlesPresets/API/Presets/Smoke.swift)
 - [`Stars`](Sources/ParticlesPresets/API/Presets/Stars.swift)

-Presets can be configured using parameters.
+ParticlesPresets is accepting preset submissions in the form of pull requests.
+[Contributing guidelines](CONTRIBUTING.md)

+> [!WARNING]
+> ParticlesPresets is in **Pre-Release**.
+The appearance of currently available presets are subject to change, as are their parameters.
+Avoid including presets in production code.
+[More information](#pre-release)

 ### Example Project

 This package contains an example project where you can preview and tweak the library of available presets.
 To run it, open the example's [Xcode project file](Examples/ParticlesExample/ParticlesExample.xcodeproj) located in **Examples/ParticlesExample**.

-ParticlesPresets is accepting preset submissions in the form of pull requests.
-[Contributing guidelines](CONTRIBUTING.md)

 ## Pre-Release

 This package is in a pre-release state, which means certain parts of it are subject to change.
-The following is a list of API changes expected before Release:
+The following is a roadmap to Release (and conseqeuently, a list of planned API changes):

+- Streamlined demos for presets
+- Several new preset entries
+- View modifier improvements, like `.burst(if:)` or `.emits(...)`

 ## Performance